 "The life of this dark kingly power, which you have made an act of Parliament and oath to cast out, if you search it to the bottom, you shall see it lies within the iron chest of cursed covetousness, who gives the earth to some part of mankind and denies it to another part of mankind: and that part that hath the earth, hath no right from the law of creation to take it to himself and shut out others; but he took it away violently by theft and murder in conquest."
 The Law of Freedom in a Platform

-The release of the complete works of Gerrard Winstanley was and is a major historical event.
+The release of the complete works of Gerrard Winstanley is a major historical event.
 A vast collection of Winstanley’s writings in one place was decades overdue.
 Put together by three well-respected scholars the edition will be seen by future historians as a definitive edition.

 The editors have drawn on the previous work of John Gurney and James Alsop among others.
 This edition also contains original archival discoveries.
 The collection also contains extensive notes which denote a substantial amount of work undertaken in the archives.